daps-us/daps_support/README.md

 daps_support
 ============

-support folder for daps scripts
+This folder represents the scripts I use to manage the daps website.